-- Prepare a finished draft of an article for an audience of fellow theorists
+- Prepare a finished draft of a documentation project

-What I hope you have been introduced to in this class is many of the standards, conventions, and best practices amongst many common situations, purposes, workflows of theory in TPC.
-There are a lot of ways to do theory, and each one takes years to master.
+What I hope you have been introduced to in this class is many of the standards, conventions, and best practices amongst many common situations, purposes, modes, and media of technical communication.
+There are a lot of ways to document information for a specific audience.
 Whatever final project you produce, it should:

-- Exist in an accessible and usable format that utilizes effective document design (it should be formatted according to expectations for the specific journal you are creating it for).
+- Exist in an accessible and usable format that utilizes effective document design (it should be formatted according to expectations for the specific genre you are creating).

-- Target a specific, real audience of fellow theorists.
+- Target a specific, real audience of people.

-- Successfully utilize the conventions common to the type of theory you are developing, as exemplified by other theorists within your target journal.
+- Successfully utilize the conventions common to the form of documentation you are creating, as exemplified by document designers working in the real world.

-The following must be posted to Blackboard by midnight on TBD:
+The following must be posted to Canvas by midnight on Monday, 11/23/20:

-- Cover Letter, which should answer the following questions a) what have you learned about the processes of developing a theory for the field of TPC in this class? c) what have these processes taught you about your future roles as a member of the field of technical and professional communication?
+- Cover Letter, which should answer the following questions a) what have you learned about the processes of technical communication in this class? b) what have these processes taught you about your roles as a future writer within a specific career?

-The primary audience for your project is your instructor, who will evaluate it based on the conventions you articulate for it, but the real, live audience for the genre you are creating is an important audience to consider as well.
+The primary audience for your project is your instructor, who will evaluate it based on the grading criteria, but the real, live audience for the genre you are creating is an important audience to consider as well.

 To Complete This Project (Suggested Workflow)

 1) Don’t forget to follow the best practices you have encountered and researched throughout this class.
-Continue this research/practice by answering the questions under the grading criteria for this project.
+Revise your final project based on the feedback you’ve received throughout the class.